 Figure 3: Median household income (from zip code estimates) by test result over time.

-Table 1: Logistic regression results prediction the odds of being diagnosed positive for COVID-19 among all tests.
-M1 is the baseline regression.
+Table 1: Logistic regression results predicting the odds of being diagnosed positive for COVID-19 among all tests.
+M1 is the baseline regression model.
 M2 includes an interaction term for household income and month since this effect varies over time.
-Model results are presented as the model adjusted odds ratio and 95% confidence intervals (AOR (95% CI)).
+Model results are presented as the model adjusted odds ratio (AOR) and 95% confidence intervals (95% CI).